 Choices, Changes, and Challenges

-This fourth book in the series continues the story of Stephanie’s true-life adventures as a single schoolteacher working in small Christian schools around the world.
+Stephanie Kauffman’s fourth installment in her series of memoirs continues telling about her true-life adventures as a single school teacher working in various small Christian schools around the world.
 Set in the 1990s, the story takes readers to various locales in Canada, the United States, Belize, Haiti, and New Zealand.
 Each new destination presents its share of challenges and anxieties, all of which serve to fortify Stacy’s faith and draw her closer to God.
 209 pages; paperback.

 Distant Shores

 As a young Amish man in 1969, Ivan Weaver left for Alaska to become a hunting guide with the world-famous Pinnell & Talifson outfitters.
-For 2 1/2 years he lived in the wilderness, guiding men as they hunted huge Kodiak bears.
+For 2 1/2 years he lived “the Dream” in the wilds, guiding men as they hunted huge Kodiak brown bears.
+This book details many fine adventures of that life.
 But Ivan began to be troubled.
 “What is the meaning of life?”
+“Do I have a foundation?” he wondered.
 He finally decided he must return to his roots and his church.
-243 pages; paperback.
+243 pages; paper; Weaver.

 Ferenji – Ethiopia Letters